-Kipper—on loan to American Appliance from its sister company, Great Plains Appliance Parts—works in-office to streamline the look-up of parts and answer any installation questions from our technicians and CSRs.
-He has worked with Sub-Zero, Wolf and ASKO for fourteen years, as an installer, trainer, CSR, as well as sales support for designers, dealers, servicers and installers.
-To this day, his favorite part of his job is the people: both those he works with and the amazing Sub-Zero and Wolf customers.
+Kipper has transitioned from our sister company, Great Plains Appliance Parts, to become our Service Manager.
+At Great Plains Appliance Parts, Kipper worked to streamline the process of researching parts and answering any installation questions from our technicians and CSRs.
+He has worked with Sub-Zero, Wolf, and ASKO at the distributer level for the past fourteen years as an installer, trainer, CSR, as well as sales support for designers, dealers, servicers and installers.
+To this day, his favorite part of his job is the people: both those he works with and the amazing customers of Sub-Zero and Wolf.
+Kipper is excited for the opportunity to interact with more of American Appliance’s customers and looks forward to tackling new challenges.

-Key to Great Service: “The most important skill with a customer is just listening.
-What is the real problem?”
+Key to Great Service: “The most important skill with a customer is listening.
+What is the real problem and how can we help?
+It all boils down to treating the customer fairly and with respect.”

 Jeff has been a technician for four years, and received Sub-Zero and Wolf training in Madison from the manufacturer.
 Initially attracted to working on Sub-Zero and Wolf appliances because of their workmanship and general quality, once he learned American Appliance’s core values, he knew he was in the right place.